Bespoke period windows & doors, constructed the traditional way. 50 year anti-rot guarantee if the windows and doors are made from Accoya WoodTM

-Incorporating time proven construction methods, such as mortise and tenon joints, combined with modern advances like Accoya wood, our joinery is built to last a lifetime.
+Incorporating time proven construction methods, such as mortise and tenon joints, combined with modern advances like Accoya wood ensures that our bespoke joinery is built to last a lifetime.

-From a rotten sash to an intricate bay window, if the wood has rotten past economic repair then we offer custom made timber replacement windows & doors.
-Authentically copied from the original frames by carefully replicating horn shape, moulding and sectional details.
+From a single rotten window sash to an complete replacement bay window, if the wood has rotten past economic repair then we offer custom made timber replacement windows & doors.
+Authentically copied from the original frames by carefully replicating the original horn shapes, moulding and sectional details.
 Our Authentic Replicas are suitable for conservation areas and listed buildings.

 Our replacement period window & door service includes: